At CBC Chiropractic we help drivers in need of DOT/CDL Physicals in Piscataway, South Plainfield, Edison, New Brunswick, and surrounding areas.

 Walk-ins are welcome, or call 732-424-1717 to guarantee a time that works for you.

-Your DOT doctor at CBC Chiropractic is Dr. Thomas Campana.
-He understands the importance of you passing your DOT physical exam for your CDL.
+Your DOT doctor at CBC Chiropractic is Dr. Thomas and Dr. Andrew Campana.
+We understand the importance of you passing your DOT/CDL physical exam for your CDL.
 Our goal at CBC Chiropractic is twofold: To support you in protecting your livelihood, and to help you with improved lifestyle choices for your health and for your life.
-We do our best to help you prepare for your DOT physical exam and make your CDL medical certification as hassle free as possible.
+We do our best to help you prepare for your DOT/CDL physical exam and make your CDL medical certification as hassle free as possible.